etijskens/et-micc/tutorials/tutorial-5/TUTORIAL-5.rst

     with (module_srcdir_path / f"build_options.{platform.system()}.json").open('w) as f:
         json.dump(cmake, f)

-5.4 Publishing your documentation to readthedocs.org
+5.4 Publishing your documentation on readthedocs.org
 ----------------------------------------------------
 Publishing your documentation to `Readthedocs <https://readthedocs.org>`_ relieves the users of your code from having to build documentation themselves.
 Making it happen is very easy.
 First, make sure the git repository of your code is published on Github_.Second, create a Readthedocs_ account if you do not already have one.
 Then, go to your Readthedocs_ page, go to *your projects* and hit import project.
-Fill in the fields and every time you push commits to Github_ its documentation will be rebuild automatically.
+Fill in the fields and every time you push commits to Github_ its documentation will be rebuild automatically and published.

 .. note:: Sphinx must be able to import your project in order to extract the documentation.
-    If your codes depends on Python modules other than the standard library, this will fail and the documentation will not be built.
+    If your codes depend on Python modules other than the standard library, this will fail and the documentation will not be built.
 You can add the necessary dependencies to :file:`<your-project>/docs/requirements.txt`.